shabuthomas/wallabag.org/content/pages/download.md

 php bin/console wallabag:install --env=prod
 ```

+## Installation via Docker

+You can find our official repository [on Docker hub](https://hub.docker.com/r/wallabag/wallabag/).

 ## Installation on a shared hosting

 We provide you a package with all dependancies inside.